Sponsorship for the 2022 Season

 account for potential customers to contact you.
 More than 500 people visit our website every month for market and community news.

-4. Your business will get exposure on our Facebook page that
+4. Your business will get exposure on our Facebook page that currently has over 8,900 followers.

 Premier Sponsorship $1,000